 The school's premises are not also used for activities that compromise or have an adverse effect on the care and privacy of the pupils.
 There was evidence from the records and from observation that the school was taking effective precautions to maintain the security to the school.
-During the inspection the school was undertaking building work.
+During the last twelve months the school has undertaken building work.
 There was a plan in place to make sure that this work didn't impact adversely on the welfare of any of the children, and a procedure for the supervision of contractors when they needed to work near any of the children.